Jordan Burroughs: 2011

 Just three weeks after graduating from college, Burroughs made an immediate jump into the freestyle scene, competing at the US Open on April 7–10.
 He dismantled all of his four opponents (including Nick Marable and Bobby Nash) to claim the championship.

 On May 5, he defeated Aniuar Geduev from Russia, at the annual Beat the Streets dual.
 At the US World Team Trials of June 9–11, Burroughs defeated US University National Champion Andrew Howe twice in a row to become the US World Team Member at 74 kilograms.
 He then won the Ukrainian Memorial International tournament on July 23–24, winning every period of his five matches and coming out with a notable victory over Musa Murtazaliev.

 At the World Championships on September 18, Burroughs was able to make a 5–0 mark in the stacked weight class, defeating the likes of two-time and defending World Champion Denis Tsargush, Central American and Caribbean Games champion Ricardo Roberty, Military World medalist Ashraf Aliyev and Sadegh Goudarzi, 10' World Silver medalist and Asian Games champion.
-By this result, Burroughs became the third Cornhusker to win a world title for the United States of America.
+By this result, Burroughs became the third Cornhusker to win a world title for the United States.

 To close the year, the recently crowned World Champion won his first Pan American Games title on October 24, after running through all of his three opponents.